The finite basis problem for words with at most two non-linear variables: A quasi-order on sets of words and how to check that a monoid of the form satisfies a balanced identity

 \section{A quasi-order on sets of words and how to check that a monoid of the form $S(W)$ satisfies a balanced identity}

 Throughout this article, elements of a countable alphabet $\mathfrak A$ are called {\em variables} and elements of the free monoid $\mathfrak A^*$ are called {\em words}.
-We use $\epsilon$ to denote the empty word.
-We use $\var S$ to denote the variety generated by a semigroup $S$ and $\var \Sigma$ to denote the variety defined by a set of identities $\Sigma$.
+We use $\var S$ to denote the variety generated by a semigroup $S$ and $\operatorname{var} \Sigma$ to denote the variety defined by a set of identities $\Sigma$.

 \begin{lemma} \cite[Lemma 3.3]{MJ} Let $W$ be a set of words and $S$ be a monoid.
-Then each word in $W$ is an isoterm for $S$ if and only if $var(S)$ contains $S(W)$. \end{lemma}
+Then each word in $W$ is an isoterm for $S$ if and only if $\operatorname{var}(S)$ contains $S(W)$. \end{lemma}

 If $W$ and $W'$ are two sets of words then we write $W \preceq W'$ if for any monoid $S$ each word in $W'$ is an isoterm for $S$ whenever each word in $W$ is an isoterm for $S$.
 It is easy to see that the relation $\preceq$ is reflexive and transitive, i.e. it is a {\em quasi-order} on sets of words.
 If $W \preceq W' \preceq W$ then we write $W \sim W'$.
 We say that two sets of words $W$ and $W'$ are equationally equivalent if the monoids $S(W)$ and $S(W')$ satisfy the same identities.
 The following proposition shows that if we identify sets of words modulo $\sim$ then we obtain an ordered set antiisomorphic to the set of all varieties of the form $\var S(W)$ ordered under inclusion.
 In particular, two sets of words $W$ and $W'$ are equationaly equivalent if and only if $W \sim W'$.